kevbrain/apicastsix/examples/oauth2/README.md

 Once the Authorization Code is sent to the redirect URL (client callback endpoint in this case) we exchange this for an access token as per the instructions above under "Exchanging authorization code for an access token."

-The auth-server.rb code for running this example using `docker-compose` locally assumes that the Gateway host is running on `localhost:8080`.
-You can always override this by adding a .env file in the auth-server directory and referencing this within your docker-compose file, same as for client.rb.
+The `auth-server.rb` code for running this example using `docker-compose` locally assumes that the Gateway host is running on `localhost:8080`.
+You can always override this by adding a `.env` file in the `auth-server` directory and referencing this within your `docker-compose.yml` file, same as for `client.rb`.